angela-gervino/BisonFit/Docs/Workflow.md

 for example:
 `git checkout -b nathan/hello-world`

-* Once you are finished implementing a task create a Merge Request, link the task, and assign/ask for review.
+* Once you are finished implementing a task, push changes to main with

+`git push -u origin [branch name]`

+for example:
+`git push -u origin nathan/hello-world`

+* Create a Merge Request in GitLab (if you pushed with the previous command, you should see your branch in the Merge Request menu).
+* Link the Developer Task in the comments, and assign/ask for review (at least one teamate should review).
+* After your changes are approved, if there are no conflicts, complete the merge.